top of page

 • Performance: Standard (only)

-• Region: The storage must be in the same region as the instance of Azure SQL Server.
+• Region: The storage must be in the same region as the Azure SQL Server instance.

 • If any of these requirements aren't met, saving changes to vulnerability assessment settings fails.